rbalestr-lab/stable-ssl/README.md

 ## How?

 To reach flexibility, scalability and stability, we rely on battle-tested third party libraries: `PyTorch`, `Lightning`, `HuggingFace`, `TorchMetrics` amongst a few others.
-Those dependencies allow us to focus on one thing: assembling everything into a powerful ML framework. ``stable-ssl`` adopts a flexible and modular design for seamless integration of components from external libraries, including architectures, loss functions, evaluation metrics, and augmentations.
+Those dependencies allow us to focus on assembling everything into a powerful ML framework. ``stable-ssl`` adopts a flexible and modular design for seamless integration of components from external libraries, including architectures, loss functions, evaluation metrics, and augmentations.

 ## Core Structure